cosmos/interchain-security/scripts/test_doc/test_documentation.md

 | Function | Short Description |
 |----------|-------------------|
- [TestUndelegationCompletion](../../tests/integration/unbonding.go#L16) | TestUndelegationCompletion tests that undelegations complete after the unbonding period elapses on the provider, regardless of the consumer's state<details><summary>Details</summary>* Set up CCV channel.<br>* Perform initial delegation of tokens followed by a partial undelegation (1/4 of the tokens).<br>* Verify that the staking unbonding operation is created as expected.<br>* Increment provider block height.<br>* Check that the unbonding operation has been completed.<br>* Verify that the token balances are correctly updated and the expected amount of tokens has been returned to the account.</details> |
+ [TestUndelegationCompletion](../../tests/integration/unbonding.go#L17) | TestUndelegationCompletion tests that undelegations complete after the unbonding period elapses on the provider, regardless of the consumer's state<details><summary>Details</summary>* Set up CCV channel.<br>* Perform initial delegation of tokens followed by a partial undelegation (1/4 of the tokens).<br>* Verify that the staking unbonding operation is created as expected.<br>* Increment provider block height.<br>* Check that the unbonding operation has been completed.<br>* Verify that the token balances are correctly updated and the expected amount of tokens has been returned to the account.</details> |
+ [TestConsumerUnjailNoOp](../../tests/integration/unbonding.go#L50) | TestConsumerUnjailNoOp check that consumerKeeper can call .Unjail() without error.
+This operation must only be available in case the app also implements a "standalone" staking keeper. |
 </details>

 # [valset_update.go](../../tests/integration/valset_update.go)